mistic100/devlog/content/posts/2025-12-custom-zigbee-light-bulb/index.md

 }
 ```

 Now lets implement the `setLight` function.
-The goal is to map the temperature value provided by the Zigbee controller in mired unit (with Kelvin = 1.000.000 / mired) to "fake" RGB values.
-We configured FastLED with `BRG` leds order, which means the following mapping:
+The goal is to map the temperature value provided by the Zigbee controller in mired unit (with Kelvin = 1.000.000 / mired) to "fake" RGB values with the following mapping:

-- Red -> Amber (~1800K)
+- Red → Amber (~1800K)
-- Green -> Warm White (~3000K)
+- Green → Warm White (~3000K)
-- Blue -> Cold White (~6000K)
+- Blue → Cold White (~6000K)

 ```c++
 #define TEMP_AMBER 1800